tselect-npm/access-control/README.md

   const subject = new UserSubject(req.user);

-  // We're passing the fields in the environment hash so that they can be evaluated const access = await ac.authorize(subject, 'posts', 'read', { fields });
+  // We're passing the fields in the environment hash so that they can be evaluated const access = await accessControl.authorize(subject, 'posts', 'read', { fields });

   if (access.isAllowed()) {
-    // The application is responsible for only returning the fields that have been requested. the access control has made sure that only allowed attributes have been requested, so you can safely pass the it to your service. const data = await postService.list({ fields });
+    // The application is responsible for only returning the fields that have been requested.
+The access control has made sure that only allowed attributes have been requested, so you can safely pass the fields to your service. const data = await postService.list({ fields });
     res.status(200).json(data);
   } else {